statsite/statsite/README.md

   when using binary\_stream mode are also prefixed.
 By default, this is false, and keys do not get the prefix.

+* quantiles : A comma-separated list of quantiles to calculate for timers.
+  Defaults to `0.5, 0.95, 0.99`

 In addition to global configurations, statsite supports histograms as well.
 Histograms are configured one per section, and the INI section must start with the word `histogram`.
 These are the recognized